North American donkeys: History

-The first asses came to the Americas on ships of the second voyage of Christopher Columbus, and were landed at Hispaniola in 1495.
-In the early days of the Conquest, jackasses were highly valued as sires for mules, which were esteemed as riding animals by the Spanish, and reserved for the nobility.
+The first asses came to the Americas aboard ships of the second voyage of Christopher Columbus, landing at Hispaniola in 1495.
+In the early days of the conquistadores, jackasses were highly valued as sires for mules, which were esteemed as riding animals by the Spanish, and reserved for the nobility.
 Mules were bred for expeditions to mainland America, with males preferred for pack animals and the females for riding.
-The first shipment of mules, along with three jacks and twelve jennies, arrived in Mexico from Cuba ten years after the conquest of the Aztecs in 1521.
-Mules were used in silver mines, and each Spanish outpost in the empire bred its own mules from its own jack.
+The first shipment of mules, with three jacks and twelve jennies, arrived in México via Cuba ten years after the conquest of the Aztecs in 1521.
+Mules were used in silver mines, and each Spanish outpost across the empire bred its own mules with its own jack.

 The first presence of donkeys in what is now the United States is sometimes reported to date from 1679, when a Jesuit priest named Eusebio Kino took some from Sonora in Spanish Mexico to a new mission at San Xavier del Bac in what is now Arizona; however, Kino did not reach the Americas before about 1681, and was not in Sonora until 1687.
-Donkeys arrived in large numbers in the western United States during the gold rushes of the nineteenth century, as pack animals and for use in mines and ore-grinding mills.
-The major use of donkeys came to an end with the end of the mining boom and the introduction of railroads in the West.
-With little value, many animals were turned loose to become the populations of free-roaming burros that inhabit the West today.
+Donkeys arrived in large numbers in the western United States during the gold rushes of the nineteenth century, both as pack animals and for use in mines and ore-grinding mills.
+The major use of donkeys came to an end with the end of the mining boom and the extensive construction of railroads.
+Donkeys had little remaining value and many were simply turned loose, giving rise to a feral population.

 From about 1785, some large donkeys were imported from Europe to the eastern United States, and were used for the production of mules.
 In 1888 the American Breeders Association of Jacks and Jennets started a stud-book for these animals under the name American Mammoth Jack.
-In 1923 it merged with the Standard Jack and Jennet Registry of America, which had been set up in 1908; in 1988 the name was changed to American Mammoth Jackstock Registry.
+In 1923 this was merged with the Standard Jack and Jennet Registry of America, which had been set up in 1908; in 1988 the name was changed to American Mammoth Jackstock Registry.
 Breeds that may have influenced the mammoth include the Maltese, the Baudet du Poitou, the Andalusian, the Majorcan and the Catalan.